-I am a new employee - can I make an accident claim?
+I am a new employee - can I make an injury claim?

 An employee is able to make a work accident claim if their employer fails in their duty of care, regardless of whether they are a new employee or have worked there for several years.